ryandhasgit/Comedy/Dikkers/Accountability/Oct -Sept Retro.md

 - Alex Baia writing challenge
 	Hit 19 of 21 days, generated hundreds of ideas
 - 11 drafts/beats for new pieces
+- Capturing more
 - Started getting feedback from Alex's challenge and How To Write Funny Facebook
-- Scott's class on writing mistakes
+- Scott's Funny In A Flash class
 - Reworked my process to not focus on same piece for weeks More focused on starting a draft and coming back to it in a week (letting ADHD be my super power) Fending off over-editing